Jana loves unusual history. She strives to share the bizarre and funny cases of yore with kindred spirits.

 1. Great Moms

-Plesiosaurs were marine reptiles.
-Researchers now believe that they shared a trait with another aquatic reptile.
-Similar to crocodile females, plesiosaurs were most likely doting mothers.
-The suspicion had always been there, largely because the creatures were too massive to drag themselves to the shore and deposit eggs like a turtle.
+Researchers now believe that the creatures shared a trait with another aquatic reptile.
+Similar to crocodile females, plesiosaurs were likely doting mothers.
+This suspicion is an old one, mainly because plesiosaurs were too big to drag themselves to the shore and lay eggs like a turtle.

 2. They Had Back Problems

-In 1970, paleontologists found something rare — disease in a fossil.
+In 1970, palaeontologists found something rare — a fossil with disease.
 Usually, ancient bones show scars, breaks and teeth marks.
-Finding signs of illness in a fossilized skeleton is exceptional.
-In this case, scientists examined the spine of a plesiosaur.
-They found lesions from a spinal condition known as Schmorl’s nodes.
-The animal had it bad, 24 of the 27 vertebrae examined were affected.
+But to find illness in a fossil is exceptional.
+In this case, scientists were examining the spine of a plesiosaur when they discovered lesions from a spinal condition known as Schmorl’s nodes.
+The animal had it bad, 24 of its 27 vertebrae were affected.

 3. A Gem Called Eric

 In life, Eric was a pliosaur.
-They were closely related to plesiosaurs, but had shorter necks.
-Sometime after he perished, a remarkable thing happened.
-The creature's fossilization took an odd turn somewhere, because he turned into the semi-precious gemstone known as an opal.
-There was even an opal fish inside its stomach.
+They were closely related to plesiosaurs but had shorter necks.
+When he died something remarkable happened.
+The animal turned into the semi-precious gemstone known as an opal.
+There was even an opal fish inside his stomach.

-The 7-foot find was unique.
-However, it was a scary moment for paleontologist when they realized the owners of the opal mine wanted to sell Eric as raw material to jewelry makers.
-A hugely successful public campaign raised enough funds to purchase Eric, after which he was donated to the Australian Museum.
+The 7-foot find was unique but the owners of the opal mine were unimpressed.
+They planned on selling Eric as raw material to jewellery makers.
+Palaeontologists fought to save the fossil and a public campaign raised enough funds to purchase Eric.
+Today, he is safe and sound at the Australian Museum.

 Eric's Neck Bone